LucasNithael/english-together/Lessons/8-Lesson/README.md

 👖pants|those

 ## Expressions
-- I'd like to try on this pair of pants.
+- I'd like to try on this pair of pants.  (try on é um verbo frasal)
 - What size do you wear?
 - Where is the fitting room?
-- I have to go downtown.
+- I have to go downtown.  (downtown não precisa de preposição)
 - How much is it ?

 ## Grammar